amp-cli/amp/README.md

 ## FAQ ##

 Q: Is "amp" stable?
+Should I rely on it right now?

-A: No. "amp" is pre-alpha.
+A: Probably not. "amp" is pre-alpha.
 Interfaces and workflows are likely to change.

 Q: How do I configure "amp" to work on my system?